zju3dv/mvpose/README.md

  Since they use py-faster-rcnn as backbone.
 Many people using faster-rcnn meet with some problems when compiling those components.
 Suggestions on google can be helpful.

- - Compile the pictorial function for accelerate
+ - Compile the pictorial function for acceleration
 ```
 cd mvpose/src/m_lib/
 python setup.py build_ext --inplace